trsvchn/calabar/README.md

 ### Sending Notifications over Gmail

-**NOTE:** If you face some problems with sending emails, you need to allow “less secure apps” on your Gmail account:
+**NOTE:** To use this option, you need to allow “less secure apps” on your Gmail account:
 > https://www.google.com/settings/security/lesssecureapps

 **SECURITY WARNING:** Continuous sending of emails (for example, sending email after each epoch) requires storing your Gmail account password in memory, allowing you not to relogin to SMTP server each time, when you want to send an email.
 BUT, CoUtils uses secure TLS connection.
-Anyway, if you feel unsafe because of "less secure appps" and using SMTP server, or you just don't like it, you may not use or use another "less secured" account (with "less secure apps” option on) and send emails to your primary account, as shown below:
+Anyway, if you feel unsafe because of "less secure appps" and using SMTP server, or you just don't like it, you may not use it or use another "less secured" account (with "less secure apps” option on) and send emails to your primary account, as shown below:

 ```python